 Director of Operations

 Born and raised in San Antonio, Miranda Cushman has 10 years of experience working with children and families in the community.
 She has worked in child development centers as a Lead Teacher, after school programs, and has a background in Event Management.
 Miranda found her love of events at The Children's Hospital of San Antonio as a Child Life Assistant.
 She holds a Child Development Associate and is a Certified Professional Wedding Consultant.
 She studied Psychology with an emphasis in Sociology at the University of Texas in San Antonio.
 Miranda has planned and coordinated over 300 events to include weddings, corporate and social events.
-Miranda handles the logistics for our Early Childhood Training events, agency fundraisers and is one of the Managers for the South Texas Trauma Consortium and the ROSES (Reach Out Stay Strong Essentials) Coordinator.
+Miranda handles the logistics for our Early Childhood Training events, and agency fundraisers.
+Miranda is a Managers for the South Texas Trauma Consortium and the ROSES (Reach Out Stay Strong Essentials) Coordinator.

 Miranda has two rambunctious toddler boys and is a Military Spouse.
 Miranda and her family love taking day trips to surrounding Texas cities and visiting family in Oregon.

 Early Childhood Program Associate